ZhianMai/My-LeetCode-Solution/README.md

 #### DP/LongestCommonSubsequence.java
   :link:[link](DP/LongestCommonSubsequence.java)
 - This is a 2-D array DP, but I optimize it to Space O(m) by using mod operation to alternate two 1-D arrays.
-The similiar problem edit distance can also be optimized in this way.
+Some similiar problems like edit distance can also be optimized in this way.

 <br />